Skip to content

 Addressing a Docker workload by DNS name

 The DNS name of a Docker workload is defined in the provisioning process of the workload.
-Following the Provisioning a Docker workload chapter, the DNS name is determined by the Container name and Network name settings formatted as <containername>.<networkname>
+Following the Provisioning a Docker workload chapter, the DNS name is determined by the Container name and Network name settings formatted as <containername>.<networkname>.
+As an example, the following screenshot shows these settings of a Docker workload:

-According to these settings, this Docker container can be reached under docker-container.isolated1
+According to these settings, this Docker container can be reached under docker-container.isolated1 after being deployed to a node.

 Addressing a Virtual Machine workload by DNS name

 For Virtual Machine workloads the same principle applies, but the hostname part of the DNS name does not come from the workload provisioning settings in the Management System.
 The hostname is defined within the virtual machine, usually at creation time.
-As an example, if a Windows VM is generated on a Nerve Device, the hostname that is defined during the installation process of the Windows OS is required for addressing the Virtual machine per DNS name, e.g. DOCUMENTATION-PC
+As an example, if a Windows VM is generated on a Nerve Device, the hostname that is defined during the installation process of the Windows OS is required for addressing the Virtual machine per DNS name, e.g. DOCUMENTATION-PC.

 The network name is determined in the Management System by the New interface setting.
 As an example, the following shows this setting of a Virtual Machine workload: